FidelisAnalog/cartridge-loading-calculator/readme.md

 - **3-6 dB**: Noticeable treble boost, may sound bright
 - **> 6 dB**: Significant peak, likely too bright

-### Recommendations
-- If peak is too high (>3 dB), reduce capacitance
-- If peak is in audible range (<15 kHz), it's more noticeable
-- If peak is ultrasonic (>20 kHz), effect is mainly on transient response

 ## Log vs Linear Scale

 **Logarithmic (recommended for most uses):**